gsmart/remove-console-logs/README.md

 `remove-console-logs` is a CLI tool to easily remove all console statements (e.g., `console.log`, `console.error`, `console.warn`) from JavaScript and TypeScript files in a specified directory.
 This tool is helpful for cleaning up your codebase before production deployment or for any project that requires the removal of console statements for any other reason.

+## What's New in Version 1.1.1

+- **New verbose flag added** for detailed analysis of operations, showing the list of modified files and the number of removed console statements.
+- **New about flag added** to display meta-information about the tool, such as version, author, and license.
+- **Overall stability improvements** to enhance user experience.

 ## Prerequisites

 - **Node.js**: v14.0.0 or higher